This low carb Eton Mess is a twist on the English classic dessert. Sugar free and keto friendly recipe.

 Eton mess is a traditional English dessert consisting of a mixture of berries, pieces of meringue, and cream, which is traditionally served at Eton College’s annual cricket game against the pupils of Harrow School.

 The first step is to whisk some heavy cream until stiff peaks have formed.
 Depending on the size of the dish you plan to serve your dessert in, I’d estimate you need to whip up between ¼ and ½ cup of cream per person.
 The meringues are pretty sweet and I decided to use a mixture of raspberries and blueberries which of course have their natural sweetness.
-But if you like, add a little granulated Splenda (or preferred low carb sweetener) to the cream.
+But if you like, add a little of your preferred low carb sweetener to the cream.

 Then crush up a few of those beautiful meringues (in a plastic bag is easiest), and then layer the dessert!
 A spoonful of cream, a few sprinkles of crushed meringue, a few raspberries and blueberries, and repeat!
 Finish with the meringue and berries.
 Isn’t it pretty?